-Today, the Los Angeles City Council approved the Budget and Finance Committee’s recommendations for changes to the 2021-22 that will restore services, programming, and investment in the Department of Recreation and Parks to levels not seen in more than a decade.
+Today, the Los Angeles City Council approved the Budget and Finance Committee’s recommendations for changes to the 2021-22 city budget that will restore services, programming, and investment in the Department of Recreation and Parks to levels not seen in more than a decade.
 Investments in this year’s budget will help disadvantaged neighborhoods throughout Los Angeles recover from the COVID-19 pandemic.

 The budget allocates $75 million in deferred capital projects at Recreation and Parks facilities, the majority benefitting disadvantaged communities.
 The money will fund up to 75 projects citywide, including dozens of playgrounds, sports fields and recreation centers, security and HVAC improvements, and new restrooms.

 The allocation to the Department of Recreation and Parks also includes the restoration of 140 positions deleted during the pandemic-induced budget crisis and added 40 more to jumpstart our recovery.
 The majority of these positions will be through the Targeted Local Hire program.
 These public servants will allow RAP to offer 15,000 swim lessons this summer, and restore programs through the LA2028 Youth Sports initiative, which provides free sports programming at 80 qualified recreation centers in disadvantaged communities.

 “Our parks should be the vibrant center of communities across the City,” said Councilmember Paul Krekorian, Chair of the Budget and Finance Committee.
 “Yet in recent years they have suffered from reductions in services and overall neglect.
 This latest allocation will enable Rec and Parks to provide a level of service to Angelenos not seen since before the Great Recession of 2009-2010.”